developerasun/myDocumentBox-tool/myHTML/readme.md

 ```

 ## Division element
-div is a general purpose container for other elements.
+div is **a general purpose container** for other elements.

-# Applied accessibility
+## Applied accessibility
-## Understanding alt
+### Alt
-Alt helps visually impaired users by providing text alternative to image.
-The users only get understanding of your webpage by screen reader, which is audio-based.
+Alt helps visually impaired users by providing **text alternative to image**.
+The users only get understanding of your webpage by **screen reader, which is audio-based**.
 Adding alt attribute is considered mandatory in HTML5.

 <img src="cat-alt.png" alt="alt example" width=350 height=150 />

 ## Audio
-Multimedia content, meaning having image and audio, requires web developer to know how to add transcript and caption in markup.
+Multimedia content, meaning having image and audio, requires web developer to know how to **add transcript and caption** in markup.
 This is for visually or auditory impaired users.

 ```html
 <audio controls>